moqod/ios-categories-and-tools/README.md

 ========================

 This project provides set of useful categories and classes for iOS, most of them developed by Moqod.
-I've tried to separate categories into logical chunks, keep in mind that it's better to include only needed categories, not all.
+We have tried to separate categories into logical pieces.
+Please, keep in mind that it's better to include only needed categories, not all of them.

 #Todo
 - Add ARC support to all categories.
 Most of them support ARC now, but `UIImage+MALoading` and other maybe other don't.